ncatlab/nlab-content/pages/7/5/0/0/57/content.md

   \,.
 $$

-Here we used that the Chevalley-Eilenberg algebra of the tangent Lie algebroid is the deRham complex of differential forms, see the list of examples [[Lie algebroid|here]].
+Here we used that the Chevalley&#8211;Eilenberg algebra of the tangent Lie algebroid is the deRham complex of differential forms, see the list of examples [[Lie algebroid|here]].

-In this form these graded (simplicial/globular) sets associated to a [[L-infinity algebroid|qDGCA]] have been familiar as the [[Sullivan construction]] in [[rational homotopy theory]] since the late 1960s.
-In this context the interpretation of [[L-infinity algebroid|qDGCA]]s as Chevalley-Eilenberg algebras of $L_\infty$-algebroids is not usually mentioned, however, instead these differential algebras are thought of, equivalently, as models for deRham algebras of certain spaces.
+In this form these graded (simplicial/globular) sets associated to a [[L-infinity-algebroid|qDGCA]] have been familiar as the [[Sullivan construction]] in [[rational homotopy theory]] since the late 1960s.
+In this context the interpretation of [[L-infinity-algebroid|qDGCA]]s as Chevalley&#8211;Eilenberg algebras of $L_\infty$-algebroids is not usually mentioned, however, instead these differential algebras are thought of, equivalently, as models for deRham algebras of certain spaces.

 But with the interpretation of qDGCAs as $L_\infty$-algebroids in hand, it is natural to ask for extra properties and structure on $S^\bullet(\mathfrak{g})$ that would allow to interpret $S^\infty(\mathfrak{g})$ as the graded set underlying an [[infinity-groupoid]].